Mortgage

 Content was accurate at the time of publication.

-There are many reasons why someone would consider tapping their home’s equity.
-When a homeowner uses the LendingTree platform to look for a home equity loan or HELOC lender, they select one of five reasons why they’re seeking the money.
-Those reasons are:
+There are many reasons why someone would consider borrowing against their home equity.
+When a homeowner utilizes the LendingTree marketplace to shop around for a home equity loan lender, they select one of five reasons for why they’re seeking the money.
+Those are:

 • Making home improvements